Asilo5/svelte-art-gallery/README.md

 # La Lumbrera 🎨

-La Lumbrera is an website built with Svelte that allows users to view the beautiful artwork the Hardvard Museum has to offer.
+La Lumbrera is an website built with Svelte that allows users to view the beautiful artwork the Harvard Art Museum has to offer.

 ## View La Lumbrera locally in your computer